forestryio/forestry.io/hugo/content/blog/forestry-is-moving-to-wordpress.md

 Maintenance and security issues with WordPress are well-known but the team at WordPress is working constantly on [crushing bugs and fixing vulnerabilities](https://core.trac.wordpress.org/tickets/latest).

-At Forestry.io we love experimentation, whether its on features, design or communication.
+At Forestry.io we love experimentation, whether it's on features, design or communication.
 Some of these experiments won’t ever see the light of day but our move to WordPress has just become reality.
 Join us for this wild rollercoaster ride!

 <div class="hero-cta center"><a href="https://forestry.io/wordpress.html" class="button primary big">Visit Site</a></div>